MinKaizen/mos-dfyblog/wp-content/plugins/shortcodes-ultimate/readme.txt

 ## Changelog

-### 5.10.1
+### 5.10.2

 **What's new**

-- `su_qrcode`'s data attribute now understands the following variables: `%CURRENT_URL%` for the current page URL, and `%PERMALINK%` for post permalink
+- Plugin security have been improved.
+You may see a new notification in the admin area.
+[Learn more](https://getshortcodes.com/docs/unsafe-features/)
+- Added new setting `Unsafe features` under `Shortcodes → Settings → Advanced settings`.
+[Learn more](https://getshortcodes.com/docs/unsafe-features/)
+- Improved accessibility of the plugin settings page

 **Fixed**

-- Fixed `tax_relation` attribute of the `su_posts` shortcode.
-Thanks to [janeri2021](https://wordpress.org/support/topic/error-in-shortcode-posts/)
+- Fixed *This video is unavailable* in `su_youtube_advanced` shortcode
-- Fixed compatibility with Page Builder by SiteOrigin.
-[Details](https://github.com/siteorigin/so-widgets-bundle/issues/1247)
+- Fixed compatibility issue with SiteOrigin Page Builder.
+You can now turn on or off the old widget under `Shortcodes -> Settings Advanced settings`
-- Fixed `BlockControls` console warning in the Block Editor
-- Added missing file `popper.min.js.map`
-- Fixed issue with invalid z-index value in the Tooltip shortcode
+- Fixed issue in `[su_note]` when it was displaying empty id attribute
-- Fixed issue with the shortcode generator presets for the Tooltip shortcode
+- Fixed PHP warning at the new Widgets screen

 ---
 [Version history →](https://plugins.trac.wordpress.org/browser/shortcodes-ultimate/trunk/changelog.txt)